-Cars.com, which also featured this recall information, said that the latest effort is an expansion of a similar recall originally announced in 2010.
+According to the latest information, this recall is an expansion of a similar recall originally announced in 2010.
 In that case, the NHTSA identified more than 139,000 “potential units affected” on its website and addressed the same 21 states as possible sources of affected vehicles.

 When recalls are issued, the amount of information they contain should be easy to read through, even when a long list of states are involved.
 Arranging the data in a readable way will give owners a greater chance of identifying whether or not they should be concerned.